jeremychiefgeek/gamedevcourse/readme.md

 #### Project 1D: File I/O and Build System

-**REVISED:** Now properly introduces file I/O when K&R Chapter 7 is covered.
+Now properly introduces file I/O when K&R Chapter 7 is covered.

 This project has two parts: